canmom/canmom.github.io/fiction/summoning.md

 But soon enough, you awoke---where else?---in your master's chamber.
 He sat in his great chair, with its clawed feet and stained surface, legs sprawling, leaning forward to put the weight on his knees.
 His gaze bore into you: a basilisk stare, unblinking.

-With a sick lurch, you saw that your actor was there also, sat beside you on th stone floor.
+With a sick lurch, you saw that your actor was there also, sat beside you on the stone floor.
 A large bruise swelled on his cheek, breaking the elegant lines of his face.
 You hoped it wasn't your arm.
 He met your gaze, eyes wide with terror.

 "You're awake."
 The master leaned back at least, and scratched his beard.
 His robe seemed unusually shabby; there were great bags under his eyes.
 "I thought better of you, boy.
 Truly, I did."